kanchankapri9/The_Himalayan_Coder_Kanchan_Kapri/README.md

 ### Impact

--  Improves efficiency and saves time
--  Provides accessible and scalable solutions
--  Helps users make better decisions
+- Simplifies event discovery for users

--  Can be expanded for real-world large-scale use
+- Increases visibility for college and local events

+- Saves time and reduces manual effort in ticket management

+- Encourages community engagement and participation

+- Scalable solution for cities and campuses across India

 ---